-Within 24 hours of arriving in China, expats have to complete a Temporary Residence Registration Form and produce their passport at Public Security Bureau (PSB).
-Expats staying in a hotel may be able to register there, but those staying with a Chinese resident, even if they are foreign nationals, will have to register at the local PSB.
+Within 24 hours of arriving in China, expats have to complete a Temporary Residence Registration Form and produce their passport at the nearest Public Security Bureau (PSB).
+Expats staying in a hotel may be able to register there, but those staying with a Chinese resident or private accommodation will have to register at the local PSB.
 Some cities require expats to do this after every trip they make out of the country.

 In addition to applying for a work permit and registering their temporary residence, expats need to apply for a Working Foreigner’s Residence Permit at their local PSB within 30 days of arriving in the country.

-If any changes need to be made to the residence permit, such as a change of address, they have to be applied for within less than 10 days after the change takes place.
+If any changes need to be made to the residence permit, such as a change of address, they have to be applied for within a certain time frame after the change takes place.